João Mário (footballer, born January 1993)

-João Mário Naval da Costa Eduardo (born 19 January 1993), known as João Mário (/pt/), is a Portuguese professional footballer who plays as a midfielder for Super League Greece club AEK Athens, on loan from Süper Lig club Beşiktaş.
+João Mário Naval da Costa Eduardo (born 19 January 1993), known as João Mário (/pt/), is a Portuguese professional footballer who plays as a midfielder for Super League Greece club AEK Athens.

 He started out at Sporting CP in whose youth system he developed, being loaned to Vitória de Setúbal in 2014 and subsequently returning to be an important part of the squads that won major trophies, including the 2015 Taça de Portugal.
 In 2016 he joined Inter Milan, having loan spells at West Ham United and Lokomotiv Moscow prior to rejoining Sporting, also on loan, in 2020, where he won the Primeira Liga title.
 He then spent three full seasons with Benfica, winning another league in 2022–23 while scoring 17 goals.

 João Mário made his senior debut for Portugal in 2014.
 He was named in the squads for Euro 2016 and the 2018 and 2022 World Cups, winning the 2016 tournament.